GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 - Cloud IoT Core
 - Cloud PubSub
-- Firebase Functions
+- Cloud Functions for Firebase
 - Stackdriver Logging

 This tutorial should not generate any usage that would not be covered by the [free tier](https://cloud.google.com/free/), but you can use the [Pricing Calculator](https://cloud.google.com/products/calculator/) to generate a cost estimate based on your projected production usage.

 ## Set up the environment

-If you do not already have an development environment set up with [gcloud](https://cloud.google.com/sdk/downloads) and [Firebase](https://firebase.google.com/docs/cli/) tools, it is recommended that you use [Cloud Shell](https://cloud.google.com/shell/docs/) for any command line instructions.
+If you do not already have a development environment set up with [gcloud](https://cloud.google.com/sdk/downloads) and [Firebase](https://firebase.google.com/docs/cli/) tools, it is recommended that you use [Cloud Shell](https://cloud.google.com/shell/docs/) for any command line instructions.

-Set the name of the Cloud IoT Core you are using to an environment variable:
+Set the name of the Cloud IoT Core settings you are using to environment variables:

 ```sh
 export REGISTRY_ID=<your registry here>